fbaew/visualizers/README.md

 controls for each layer.
 Three layers are created by default and you can adjust shape, offsets, scaling, colour, blur amount, opacity and drift parameters in real time.
 Parallax is now driven by a low frequency oscillator so each layer slowly drifts in its own direction while rotating.
+The visualizer now includes circles, diamonds and stars in addition to triangles, squares and hexagons.
-Shapes can vary in size based on a configurable jitter value and the backdrop of each layer can be blurred independently.
+Each layer can specify minimum and maximum size factors for its shapes along with a jitter amount.
+The backdrop of each layer can be blurred independently.
 You can add or remove layers on the fly, save the current configuration as JSON to local storage or the provided textarea and load it later, choose from several presets or randomize all layer settings with a single click.

 ## Triangles Visualizer